-- You will need to perform and log daily temperature and symptom checks, and limit potential exposure to the virus (ie, not attending large gatherings) for 10 days before the start of the semester.
+- Students are expected to perform daily temperature and symptom checks, and limit potential exposure to the virus (i.e. not attending large gatherings) for 10 days before the start of the semester.

-- You will attend the series of webinars conducted by Verto Education before the start of the semester.
+- Students are required to attend mandatory pre-departure Health and Safety webinars conducted by Verto Education before the start of the semester.

-- You are strongly advised to receive an influenza vaccination prior to travel as a preventative measure to spreading illness to Verto’s local communities.
+- Students are strongly encouraged to receive an influenza vaccination prior to travel as a preventative measure to spreading illness to Verto’s local communities.

 During The Semester

 - Students and staff will maintain proper health and hygiene practices including frequent hand washing, mask wearing as requested (regularly during the initial 2 weeks of the semester, when interacting with local communities, and if an illness is suspected within the group).

 - Students and staff will perform daily temperature and symptom checks during the initial 14 days of the semester and sporadically thereafter.

 - If an illness is contracted, whether a suspected COVID-19 case or otherwise, students must follow the guidance of their program leaders.